 5. How did British manufacturers market their products in India?

 When the British manufacturers started selling their products in India, they needed to advertise them to persuade Indian people to buy them.
 They did this by putting labels on the cloth bundles.
-The labels were put to instill confidence in the customers of the quality of the cloth.
+The labels were put in to instil confidence in the customers of the quality of the cloth.
 They also put beautifully illustrated images of Indian gods and goddesses on the labels to make them appealing to the Indian people.
-Students can find short notes of this chapter from CBSE Class 10 History revision notes for quick revision on Vedantu and the revision notes prepared can be downloaded free of cost.
+Students can find short notes on this chapter from CBSE Class 10 History revision notes for quick revision on Vedantu, and the revision notes prepared can be downloaded free of cost.

 6. How did handloom production expand in the 20th century?